Amy Dirks on Strategies to Keep You On Track During the Holidays

 6).
 Make sure to Stay Hydrated.
 Try drinking at least 2 glasses of water upon waking and 2 more before the meal.
 If you’re eating more calories than usual, don’t add to them by drinking too many calories.

 7).
 If you happen to overdo it, try going for a Quick Brisk Walk.
 You will feel more energized and your body will use some of those calories for the physical activity.
-Anyone for pick up soccer?
+Anyone for pick up soccer on the beach or backyard?

 9).
 Slow Down — Enjoy your Company just as Much as you do the Food!
 Eat slow, chew your food thoroughly, and make it about connecting more than indulging.